-Based on preliminary scoping of teachers at comprehensive schools, there is great demand for support in designing engaging materials for the new specifications.
+Based on preliminary scoping of teachers at comprehensive schools in England, there is great demand for support in designing engaging materials for the new specifications.
 Obviously, different schools will have different needs, but also different capacities and facilities, and give their teachers different levels of autonomy, but the ideas below are some of the aspects of the curriculum where your input would be most welcome.

 For Key Stage 2 (primary)